FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ## IPC related information

+### About IPC

 IPC is inter-process communication.
-A kit of FIFO-channels for messaging between two or more application modules.
-SV-application is a group of weak-connected modules, which use message queues and shared memory segments for inter-process communication.
-Chain of internal processes connected to each other using the queue.
-A card transaction e.g. purchase is a message, which follows through the process conveyor step-by-step.
+A kit of FIFO-channels for messaging between two application modules.
+Each queue has a sender and receiver processes.
+Sender and receiver is a kind of role of process during internal data exchange.

+SV-application is a group of independent modules, separated according to single-responsibility principle.
+The modules use message queues and shared memory segments for inter-process communication.
+Chain of internal modules connected to each other using the queues.
+A card transaction e.g. card purchase request is a message, which flows through the processes conveyor step-by-step, using queues as a transport.

 ![image](https://www.tutorialspoint.com/inter_process_communication/images/message_queue.jpg)